bk62/botter.py/README.md

 1. Follow the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html) to get your token and bot owner id and store these in an env file or replit secrets
 2. Review `settings.py`
-3. Run `python run.py initdb`
+3. Run `python run.py init`
 4. Run `python run.py run`
 5. Run `bp*help` in your guild to view commands

 ### Economy

+6. Run `bp*currency list` to view auto-added currency.
-6. Add one or more virtual currencies
+7. Add one or more virtual currencies
 7. Set default currencies

 ## Key Ideas